Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 ### About

-The about screen simply displays the Signature SDK version information along with a human readable version of the license information:
+The about screen simply displays the SDK version information along with a human readable version of the license information:

 ![About Screen](media/about.png)